 Gain insights into Clinical Pharmacogenetics Implementation Consortium (CPIC) guidelines and the FDA perspective, and hear best practices from early adopters.

-- Discuss the process for developing CPIC guidelines
+- Discussed the process for developing CPIC guidelines

-- Recognize differences between CPIC guidelines and FDA warning labels
+- Recognized differences between CPIC guidelines and FDA warning labels

-- Identify best practices from leading institutions in the field of pharmacogenomics
+- Identified best practices from leading institutions in the field of pharmacogenomics

 U. Broeckel, MD

 - Chief—Section of genomic pediatrics, department of pediatrics, associate director, Genomic Sciences and Precision Medicine Center, Medical College of Wisconsin

 - Founder and CEO, RPRD Diagnostics LLC, Milwaukee, Wisconsin